esphome/esphome-docs/components/lvgl.rst

 ``slider``
 **********

-The Slider object looks like a Bar supplemented with a knob.
+The Slider widget looks like a bar supplemented with a knob.
 The knob can be dragged to set a value.
 Just like Bar, Slider can be vertical or horizontal.

 .. figure:: /components/images/lvgl_slider.png
     :align: center